What are promotions?

 Promotions are often used as marketing tools by companies of all sizes and industries.
 They help to boost sales and create awareness about the product or service.
 It's important to have a clear goal for your promotional campaign and to track the results so you can see how well it's working.

 Promotions are a vital part of any successful business.
-They can help you attract new customers, retain existing ones, increase sales and improve brand reputation.
+They can help you attract new customers, retain existing ones, increase sales and improve brand loyalty.
 However, to be effective, you need the right promotion strategy.
 Otherwise, you could end up spending money on promotions that don’t give you the results you’re looking for.
 In this guide, we’ll explain how to use promotions to grow your business.

 Promotions are important for every business — large or small — for a number of reasons: